timblakel/timblakel.github.io/changelogToDo/index.md

 - (low priority) Optimize bezier site: only calculate points/lines positions if toggled on.

 9/23/21
+- Flash Card React App
     - Add ability to remove/edit flash cards.
+(Edit current flashcard).
-- View list of flash cards
+    - Create component to view the flash cards as a list all at once.
-- Make flash card site prettier
+    - Make flash card site prettier by adding buttons styles, headers, and general CSS adjustments.
-- Add tests to flash card site
+    - Add tests (React Testing Library) to flash card site to demonstrate testing knowledge and ensure the app is working properly.

 [Back to portfolio](https://timblakel.github.io/)